Spirit (band): Posthumous

 California's death, however, did not mark the end of the emergence of Spirit material.
 Starting in 2000, there have been five collections of previously unreleased studio and live material, four of which were two-CD sets.
 California had also prepared an anthology of material from the group's first stint with Mercury Records entitled The Mercury Years.
 The two-CD set was released in early 1997, though it raised the ire of some fans who did not care for the fact that some of the material had been re-edited or featured overdubbing that was not present on the original releases.

 Likewise, nearly all of Spirit's original albums are currently in print on CD.
 This is thanks to the efforts of Sony Music (with the Epic catalog, though Collector's Choice Music was the first to reissue Feedback on CD in the U.S., following a brief release on disc in France in the late 1990s) and Beat Goes On alongside Edsel, both UK labels (with the Mercury catalog, some of which had made it to CD prior to Beat Goes On and Edsel reissuing all of their Mercury albums).
 Their later independent albums are available through the group's website.
 The one album that is unavailable at this time is Rapture In The Chambers, which has not been reissued since the original 1989 release, though it was released on CD at that time.

 Spirit has also found its work sampled by modern artists several times.
 The most notable of these was the "Extra P. Remix" of the song "Resurrection" by Common (which samples "Ice" from Clear) and "Feel Good Time" by Pink (which samples the track "Fresh Garbage").

-"I Got a Line On You" was most recently covered by Alice Cooper's super group the Hollywood Vampires on the album of the same name, released on September 11, 2015.
+In 2015, "I Got a Line On You" was covered by Alice Cooper's super group the Hollywood Vampires on the album of the same name.

 Musical style

-Spirit's music has been classified as rock, jazz, blues, psychedelic, psychedelic pop, folk rock, rock and roll, classical, country, blues rock and progressive rock.
+According to AllMusic, Spirit was an "ambitious and acclaimed West Coast psychedelic band that fused hard rock to jazz, blues, country, and folk"; Formed by an eclectic group of musicians who had backgrounds in rock, pop, folk, blues, classical music and jazz, Spirit "had an eclectic musical style in keeping with the early days of progressive rock" and they "seemed determined to out-eclecticize everybody else on the California psychedelic scene, with [their] melange of rock, jazz, blues, folk-rock, and even a bit of classical and Indian music."
+Robert Christgau wrote that Randy California was "the rock equivalent of the cool, progressive jazzman of the '50s".